Vitzual/Vectorio-Classic/README.md

 # Contributing
 If you're interested in contributing, please make sure you understand the following rules / guidelines.

-- When you make a contribution, you are giving me (Ben Nichols) ownership whatever it may be. (code/art/sounds etc)
+- When you make a contribution, you are giving me the right to use whatever it may be. (code/art/sounds etc)
 - Any PR's that contain Unity object changes will be denied.
 (Instead, please send me a link to your fork.)
 - Always check the Trello board before making a contribution, as it may already be in the works.
-- NEVER use any sort of external Unity asset.
-Due to licensing reasons, I cannot accept it!
+- NEVER use any sort of external Unity asset except the ones listed below.
-- You will need to change a few scripts to build properly.
-Please undo these before submitting! (temporary workaround)

 **Tutorials coming soon!**